Arize-ai/phoenix/CONTRIBUTING.md

 The core team is monitoring for pull requests.
 We will review your pull request and either merge it, request changes to it, or close it with an explanation.

-Before submitting a pull request, please make sure the following is done:
+Before submitting a pull request, please make sure the following is done.
+We expect code authors to test their pull requests well-enough that they work correctly by the time they get to code review.
+(Note that `npm` commands below are run under the `./app` directory.)

 -   Fork the repository and create your branch from `main`.
 -   Follow the [development guide](./DEVELOPMENT.md) to setup your local environment.